ni/niveristand-telemetry-custom-device/Source/Quick Start Documentation/Telemetry Quick Start.md

 # Execution

-The Telemetry Custom Device provides data logging out of the box with minimal user configuration required.

-After adding the Custom Device you can deploy the VeriStand System Definition and the Custom Device will start logging data to a TDMS file.
-When you undeploy, the file containing the logged data will be found at one of the below locations, depending on the type of Target used:
+After adding the custom device, you can deploy the system definition in VeriStand to begin logging data to a TDMS file.
+When you undeploy the system definition, you can access this file.

+Depending on the target type, the log file can be found in the following locations:
 - **Windows:** "&lt;System Definition Folder Path&gt;\Logs\telemetry.tdms"
 - **RT:** "c:\ni-rt\NIVeriStand\Logs\telemetry.tdms"

 ## Logged System Channels:
+You can log the following system channels:
 - Absolute Time
 - Iteration
 - Actual Loop Rate